KUNR Today: Washoe Co. School District offering COVID-19 testing, Gaps in vaccination rates persist

 Artiga said with the emergence of the new Omicron variant and the holidays coming up, that could lead to more COVID-19 cases.

-In general, the vaccination rates for Black and Hispanic populations are lower than for whites.
+In general, the vaccination rates for Black and Hispanic populations are lower than for white populations.
 In many states, Asian residents have the highest rate.
 In Nevada, the vaccination rate for Black residents was the lowest in the region, at 35%.

 Nevada basketball coach Steve Alford tests positive for COVID-19